-and working conditions.' yield relatively little unhappiness.'
+and working conditions.' vield relatively little unhappiness.'
 A 444-page monograph has just been issued by the Joint Commission on Mental Illness and Health which gives the results of interviews with thousands of men and women throughout the country.
-Reporters asked hundreds of questions - it took as long as four hours - the The choice presented was commendably positive; you could answer that you were very happy, pretty happy or not too happy.
+Reporters asked hundreds of questions - it took as long as four hours - the positive; you could answer that you were very happy, pretty happy or not too happy.
 Many of the people who said they were very happy also admitted that they worried a lot, which the report says is not necessarily a contradiction, as worry implies hope.
 The value of this type of research is obvious from the results.
 After thousands of hours of interviewing, the researchers finally discovered the most common cause of worry.
 Want to guess?
 Money, or lack of it, is the principal cause, or to put it in more is not the psychological problem for industrial workers that psychiatrists thought it would be, because: "Men who work at machine jobs have other reasons than mental problems for being dissatisfied with their employment.
 They are likely to be concerned with wages, job security already assumed that a worker in an automated factory would be worried about wages and job security.
 What did the psychiatrist think he would worry about?
 The answer is loss of "ego satisfaction."
-In just pressing a button, he has become detached from any real function in relation to the work, although the advantages to This statement may baffle you if you had "As against economic problems, other areas Automation, according to this investigation.
-"Are you happy?
-Are you worried?
-Why?" management want secrecy about | sang out, "No Cubans can go what goes on in the Post Of- ashore."
-Just that, nothing fice?
-In home, in factory, is it more. not evil-doers who fear pub- There were ten Cuban men, licity - who fear the truth? women and children on board.
-I write to you as a postal em- Anyway, our ultimate master These Caribbean neighbors ployee protesting a letter of dis- is the public, the citizens.
-How were returning to their homecan the citizens know about land from Mexico where they ministration handed to the vice- management incompetence if had taken refuge from Batista's mitted to spend even a few Postal employees, enduring hours on our soil.
-It might R. L. New Orleans By Joyce Cowley A Clerk New York Editor:
+In just pressing a button, he has become detached from any real function in re- This statement may baffle you if you had "As against economic problems, other areas Automation, according to this investigation.